 Rather, it’s my way of acknowledging that there are unusual situations that I couldn’t have accounted for when creating a product, so some people need to slightly modify the steps to make them fit.
 It’s also a way to acknowledge that my courses aren’t perfect—some people will have questions while implementing what they learn.

 As an additional way to make my products better and easier to go through, I almost always first offer a ”beta” version of a new course.

-For example, at the moment my sales funnel course that teaches how to build a “Painlessly Simple Funnel” is a beta course.
+For example, at the moment my sales funnel course that teaches how to build a “Painlessly Simple Funnel” is a beta course (not available at the moment).
 It simply means that I expect people to have some questions that I need to answer personally.
 I’ll answer those questions in the course itself when I create the final version of it, though I might still offer personal support as well.

 So, I think you’re responsible for doing your best to make your products easy to go through.
 But you aren’t responsible for people who don’t even try.